 We’ve always believed that Apple Notes is great for taking quick and rough notes.
 With iPadOS 15, it’s become the king of rough note-taking.
-You can now open a Quick Note from anywhere; other apps, on the homepage and even in Safari.
+You can now open a Quick Note from anywhere: other apps, on the homepage and even in Safari.
 This is especially handy when you have to quickly jot down something.
-The same you’d typically use a small paper notepad.
+The same way you’d typically use a small paper notepad.

 You can move the Quick Note to any of the four corners of your screen, in case it is getting in the way.
 You can hide it if you need to and bring it back just as easily.
 You can also resize this Quick Note using the zooming gesture.

 In Safari, the Quick Note is the coolest research tool we’ve encountered on the iPad.
 Apple Notes can quickly detect the website you’re on, allowing you to add a bookmark link in one tap.
-You can select sections on the website, to Add to Quick Note for extracting to the quick note.
+You can select sections on the website to Add to Quick Note for extracting to the quick note.
 This section becomes highlighted on the website next time you return to it.

 On your return to a previously bookmarked webpage, your Quick Note appears in the bottom right corner of the screen.
 You can quickly skip through your bookmarks by tapping the extractions in your Quick Note.
 For simple online research, this will be very useful.
 No need to download pages anymore, you can just work on them in your web browser.
 This is awesome because it will simplify our digital workflows.

 You can Share the Quick Note or Delete it.
 You can easily start a new one or access all the Quick Notes in Apple Notes.
-These are indeed very exciting features but the big question is always: does this make Apple Note fit for serious note-taking?
-We shall be able to answer that question when we do the full review of the app for 2021 and when we start comparing it to other note-taking apps.
+These are indeed very exciting features but the big question is always: Does this make Apple Note fit for serious note-taking?
+We shall be able to answer that question when we do the full review of the app for 2021 and start comparing it to other note-taking apps.

 What’s still missing?